I have been using the flower essence Rescue Remedy since

 his perceived psychic connections to the plants, rather

-than using research based on scientific methods[16]p.
+than using research based on scientific methods.
+[16]p.

 185 If Bach felt a negative emotion, he would hold his